 Step 2: Configure your basic settings

-On the management page, select options and services you wish to enable.
-An easy approach is to select one of the pre-built profiles:
+On the management page, enable the options and services you would like your Canary to mimic.
+An easy approach is to select one of the pre-built device personalities:

 Step 3: Configure the Active Directory and file share settings